specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 **Microsoft Copilot** is a consumer version and is available for free.
 It can help you with personal tasks and uses information from the internet.
 You can use it for nonsensitive work tasks, but be cautious.
 Never add sensitive or proprietary work information in a prompt.

-For example, you can use Microsoft Copilot to:
+You can use Microsoft Copilot to:

 - Help you draft an email or get guidance on how to write an email, like creating an accessible email for different disabilities
 - Create guidelines or rules for your office break area